DeimosMH/CodeTasks/Notes/C++PrimerPlus/C++PrimerPlus.md

 </details>

 <details><summary>
-10. Use enum to define a type called Response with the possible values Yes, No, and Maybe.
-Yes should be 1, No should be 0, and Maybe should be 2.
+10. Use enum to define a type called Response with the possible values Yes, No, and Maybe.<br> Yes should be 1, No should be 0, and Maybe should be 2.
     </summary>

 ```cpp